-Do not exploit a security issue you discover beyond the point of validation on own accounts/nodes.
+Do not exploit a security issue you discover beyond the point of validation on your own accounts/nodes.

-We publish a list of researchers who have submitted valid security reports.
+Consent to be added to a list published of researchers who have submitted valid security reports.

 We reserve the right to determine timeframes for publishing reports (and accompanying updates) pertaining to each instance.
 However, we will provide best effort information to you on all such issues.

 Additionally, in order to qualify for rewards you must adhere to the following responsible disclosure policy: